 Let’s be honest, Sky+ is brilliant and they have the best shows but have you ever considered how much you pay and what you actually watch.
 Last year my bill for TV alone stood at £82 every month before discount.
-And what shows did I watch on Sky?
+And which shows did I watch on Sky?
 The Walking Dead and Game of Thrones.
-I watched some football when I got the chance and the kids occasionally watch some of their shows.
-But spending close to a £1000 a year on TV is quite eye-watering!
+I watched some football when I got the chance and the kids occasionally watch some of their programmes.
+But spending close to a £1000 a year on TV is quite eye-watering, especially when you consider how many hours you actually use it for.

 You may see all the adverts from Sky which offer you a free TV or a heavily discounted subscription if you’re a new customer.
 But why don’t they offer deals to existing customers?

 But what are the costs after that?
-They send updates to your Sky box and send a signal to that box, but the cost of running your account to Sky is minimal.
+They send updates and a signal to your Sky box and not much else.
+Ok, so some customers may require a bit more assistance than others, but the majority of us have little contact with Sky.

-If you’re out of your 12-month minimum contract and you want to save money on Sky, then follow these steps 2 easy steps.
+If you’re out of your 12-month minimum contract and you want to save money on Sky, then you have 2 options.

 What if I really don’t want to leave?

 Then don’t.
-If you’ve only a few days left before they cut you off, give them a ring and tell them you want to stay.
+If you haven’t received a decent offer and you’ve only a few days left before they cut you off, give them a ring and tell them you want to stay.
 They should still offer you some kind of discount but at least you can keep your account running.

 The bravest amongst you could let the contract end.
 When I did, within around a month I started to receive cards from Sky offering various discounts.
 They started at 50%, rose to 60% then decreased back to 50%.
 Some of them also offered account credit too.

-Okay, so that initial call to Sky can be a bit tedious, but you could be looking at saving anything up to £500 a year.
+Okay, so that initial call to Sky can be a bit tedious, but for between 30 minutes and an hour of your time, you could be looking at saving anything up to £500 a year.

 If you have a spare few minutes, take a look at Sky Protect, which can offer some decent value insurance.